HectorCastelli/website/src/content/blog/axioms-of-development.md

 tags: ["software", "architecture"]
 ---

-These things make sense as rules of thumb in any level of abstraction
+These things make sense as rules of thumb in any level of abstraction.

+These are more true for "customer-facing" software than purely mathematical or statistical programs.

 ## Avoid state